KyTiXo/BSC-Node-Block-Monitor/README.md

 Run:
 - ./watchBlocksLive

-If you are havn't converted into a full node yet and still downloading states:
+Result if the node hasn't converted into a full node yet, it will monitor the log for the age-from-live-block variable without clutter.
 - ![image](https://user-images.githubusercontent.com/28745523/117009256-8974ea00-acb9-11eb-8aa9-5bab9edbbf40.png)

 You were a full node, but now behind in blocks